 Thanksgiving is coming up at the end of the month and I wanted to share some floral inspiration with you.
 Just because Halloween is over doesn’t mean we have to put away the pumpkins yet.
 As far as I am concerned decorative gourd season is still going strong.
-So grab a real or fake pumpkin and lets make a fancy pants Thanksgiving floral centerpiece.
+So grab a real or fake pumpkin and lets make a fancy pants pumpkin vase and Thanksgiving floral centerpiece.

 For this arrangement I used a fake, carveable pumpkin from the craft store.
 They are for sale for Halloween, but like I said, pumpkins and other varieties of squash are totally acceptable for Thanksgiving.

 - Real or fake carveable pumpkin

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Thank you for being part of Crafty Little Gnome

 Directions for Pumpkin Vase

 - First, carve the top of your pumpkin off and place a bowl or something waterproof inside.
 I used an old sour cream container and filled it with water.
 Then I took some clear tape and made an X over the top of the opening.
 This will help support the flowers so they don’t sag or droop all over the place.

 - Next, add some filler to support the flowers and add some greenery.
 Normally I would use ferns but since I didn’t have any I used cedar branches because I had a ton of those instead.
 Clip them and place them into the water like I did above.